HansTibberio/lperft/README.md

-# The Faster Perft Tool
+# The Fastest Perft Tool